-The Board of Directors held seven meetings in 2022.
-All directors attended 100% of the meetings of the Board.
+The Board of Directors held five meetings in 2024.
+All three independent directors attended 100% of the meetings of the Board.
 Although the Company does not have a policy on director attendance at the annual meetings of stockholders, directors are encouraged to do so.